 One of the parts of ‘I Feel Pretty’ that hit me the hardest was a scene where Renee comes home, takes her clothes off and looks in the mirror, and tears fill her eyes as she looks at her reflection.
 Like most girls I am guilty of looking in the mirror and commenting on how ugly I am or how fat my thighs look in an outfit – and all it does is spread negativity.

-Before I lost 35 pounds, I used to see girls with great bodies and I would cry because I didn’t look like them.
+Before I lost a lot of weight, I used to see girls with great bodies and I would cry because I didn’t look like them.
 Looking back, I was never, ever unattractive.
 No one would ever call me fat (apart from the odd drunk male who I had probably just rejected at a bar two minutes earlier) – the only person who thought that was me.
 At the time if I saw someone who had the same body shape as me I would never think badly of them – I purely had a bad image of myself.
 It took losing weight to help me with that, but I should have been happy with myself regardless.
 And I think this is something every girl can relate to; every one of my female friends is beautiful but they all have things they don’t like about themselves that they talk about in our WhatsApp group chat – and nobody else sees it but them.

 But when you look in the mirror, who the hell is to say what ‘pretty’ is?
 We look at photos of people on Instagram and what we deem to be perfect and compare ourselves to people we aren’t built to look like (read my blog about Instagram and insecurities – for more).
 Lord only knows who made the rules that make us all strive to fit into that one bucket when in reality we are all completely different.
 So what’s the point in wasting the life you’ve got wishing you’re someone else?
 Make the most of what you’ve got and focus on the things you like about yourself; not what you’d like to change.